AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-and-manage-templates/create-scenarios-with-fusion-templates.md

 ---
-title: Create scenarios with [!DNL Adobe Workfront Fusion] templates
+title: Create scenarios with templates
 description: Adobe Workfront FusionTemplates feature allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.
 author: Becky
 feature: Workfront Fusion